Internet History Program Overview

 Today's online world is becoming the first mass medium to incorporate nearly all previous forms of communication, from books, to money transfers, to television.
 But few, including key decision makers and even networking professionals, are familiar with its evolution, or the dozens of earlier systems with lessons still to teach.

 The CHM Internet History Program records the history of computer networking including the Web, the internet, and mobile data.
 Launched in 2009, it is one of the first general programs in this area by a major historical institution.
 The program covers networking as both a technical invention and a new form of communication with a growing impact on society.

 Founding curator Marc Weber has researched the history of the Web since 1995, and co-founded two of the first organizations in the field.
 The Program works with CHM staff, trustees, and advisors with special expertise in networking, including many pioneers.
 It also collaborates with a number of peer institutions.

 You can help the Program identify materials world-wide in need of preservation including software, screenshots, documents, and oral histories.

 The Networking and Web galleries of the Museum's signature exhibition Revolution: The First 2000 Years of Computing are among the first major permanent exhibits to address these great inventions of our time.
 Mobile Computing and several other galleries include related parts of the story.

 The Internet History Program is actively building on the extensive networking materials and exhibits at CHM, a unique base with roots going back more than three decades, as well as materials assembled by the Web History Project.

-If you have suggestions or questions please contact the Program’s founding curator Marc Weber.
+Please send suggestions or questions to the Program’s founding curator: Marc Weber.